Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Abstract

 \section{Abstract}

 The diversity of workload requirements and increasing hardware heterogeneity in emerging \ac{HPC} systems motivate resource disaggregation.
-Disaggregation separates servers into their constituent compute and memory resources so that they can be allocated as required to each workload.
-Previous work has shown the potential of intra-rack resource disaggregation, but it is not clear how to realize these gains and cost-effectively meet the stringent bandwidth and latency requirements of \ac{HPC} applications.
-To that end, we describe how modern photonic components can be co-designed with modern \ac{HPC} racks to implement flexible intra-rack resource disaggregation and fully meet the high escape bandwidth of contemporary \ac{MCM} packages and all chip types in modern \ac{HPC} racks with negligible power overhead.
-We show how to use distributed indirect routing to meet these demands without the need for significant complexity for reconfiguration that spatial optical switches require.
-We then show that intra-rack resource disaggregation implemented using emerging photonics and parallel optical wavelength-selective switches satisfies \ac{BER} and bandwidth constraints and provides an average application speedup of 23.9\% for 31 out-of-order \acs{CPU} and 61.5\% for 27 \acs{GPU} benchmarks compared to a similar system that instead uses modern electronic switches for disaggregation, due to their higher latency.
+Resource disaggregation allows compute and memory resources to be allocated individually as required to each workload.
+However, it is unclear how to efficiently realize this capability and cost-effectively meet the stringent bandwidth and latency requirements of \ac{HPC} applications.
+To that end, we describe how modern photonics can be co-designed with modern \ac{HPC} racks to implement flexible intra-rack resource disaggregation and fully meet the \ac{BER} and high escape bandwidth of all chip types in modern \ac{HPC} racks.
+Our photonic-based disaggregated rack provides an average application speedup of 11\% (46\% maximum) for 25 \acs{CPU} and 61\% for 24 \acs{GPU} benchmarks compared to a similar system that instead uses modern electronic switches for disaggregation.
 Using observed resource usage from a production system, we estimate that an iso-performance intra-rack disaggregated \ac{HPC} system using photonics would require 4$\times$ fewer memory modules and 2$\times$ fewer \acsp{NIC} than a non-disaggregated baseline.